Alison-brie/AutoReg/README.md

 # AutoReg

-The code is still being sorted......

-This is the official code for "Jointly Optimizing Architecture and Training Objective for Medical Image Registration"
+This is the official code for "Automated Learning for Deformable Medical Image Registration by Jointly Optimizing Network Architectures and Objective Functions"

-Recent learning-based methods render fast registration by leveraging deep networks to directly learn the spatial transformation fields between the source and target images.
-However, it needs intensive labor and extensive experience to manually design the network architecture and tuning training objectives for multiple types of medical data.
-To tackle the aforementioned problems, this paper proposes an automated registration learning framework that searches both architectures and their corresponding training objectives, friendly to users for medical image analysis.
+A successful registration algorithm, either derived from conventional energy optimization or deep networks requires tremendous efforts from computer experts to well design registration energy or to carefully tune network architectures for the specific type of medical data.
+To tackle the aforementioned problems, this paper proposes an automated learning registration algorithm (AutoReg) that cooperatively optimizes both architectures and their corresponding training objectives, enable non-computer experts, e.g., medical/clinical users, to conveniently find off-the-shelf registration algorithms for diverse scenarios.

 <div align=center>
 <img src=png/pipline.png width=45% />
 </div>

-Our framework generalizes both architecture search and objective learning by introducing a broader search space.
-On one hand, architecture search is a special case where optimization uses fixed objectives.
-On the other hand, training objectives learning is a special case with fixed architecture.
-So that we may discover network architectures and loss functions that both be proper with registration scenarios.
-The detailed pipeline is shown as follows.

 ![Alt text](png/pipeline.png)